mindok/hugodeploy/README.md

 ## Warnings
 FTP username and password are stored in plaintext in the config file.
 Probably not a good idea to check your config file into a public repository.

+Paths currently should be absolute rather than relative to the working directory.

 It is designed for web-scale files (i.e. images < 10Mb, HTML, JS, CSS files).
 Each file is loaded into memory in its entirety before it is processed.
 Transferring Gb size files probably isn't a good idea with this tool.